 - Hang a pole perpendicularly to your table.
 If it’s round, then any angle would do.

 - Drape the number of rope dropper pendant lights by wrapping them on the pole. creating a wave-like pattern or whatever design you wish.

 There you have it!
-I hope the basic guideline and simple backyard lighting ideas will help you get started.
+I hope the simple backyard lighting ideas and its basic guideline will help you get started.

 These lighting designs will surely bring your backyard party to a new level.
 It takes a few days of preparation, but you are sure any of these set-ups will be a starting point of discussion.
 All the more, if they know, you just set it up yourself with minimal cost.